mspnp/iaas-baseline/README.md

    ```bash
    ssh-keygen -m PEM -t rsa -b 4096 -C "opsuser01@iaas" -f ~/.ssh/opsuser01.pem -q -N ""
    ```

+   > Note: you will be able to use the Azure AAD integration to authenticate as well as local users with ssh keys and/or passwords based on your preference as everything is enabled as part of this deployment.
+But the steps will guide you over the ssh authN process using local users(ops and/or admin) as this offers you a consistent story between Azure Linux and Windows using SSH auth type since at the time of writing this the SSH AAD integration is not supported in Azure Windows VMs.

 1. Ensure you have **read-only** access to the private key.